PEAK-Legacy/Contextual/README.txt

 So, most of us end up stuck between various unpalatable choices:

-1. use a global and get it over with (but suffer a guilty conscience and the fear of later disasters in retribution for our sins), or
+1. use a global and get it over with (but suffer a guilty conscience and the fear of later disasters in retribution for our sins),

-2. attempt to use a dependency injection framework, paying extra now to be reassured that things will work out later.
+2. attempt to use a dependency injection framework, paying extra now to be reassured that things will work out later, or

 3. use a thread-local variable, and bear the cost of introducing a possible threading dependency, and still not having a reasonable way to test or